shreythecray/infiltration/README.md

     }),
     ```

-    - The `automation` object will include a `steps` array, which will consists of all steps required for the automation.
+    - The `automation` object will include a `steps` array, which will consist of all steps required for the automation.
 Our automation consists of reminders that are sent once a day - in this case we will be adding three steps: a send step, a delay, and another send step (so on).

         ```json
         "automation": {